gugarosa/nalp/README.md

 ### Encoders

 Text or Numbers?
 Encodings are used to make embeddings.
 Embeddings are used to feed into neural networks.
-Remember that networks cannot read raw data; therefore, you might want to pre-encode your data using well-known encoders.
+Remember that networks cannot read raw text; therefore, you might want to pre-encode your data using well-known encoders.

 ### Models